YOUNG PEOPLE

 ABOUT ME

-I have over 20 years of experience counselling and supporting young people in schools, college, university, youth clubs and in my private practice.
+I have over 25 years of experience counselling and supporting children and young people (10 years +) in schools, college, university, youth clubs and in my private practice.
 I will listen and explore different solutions with you.
 I am non-judgemental, so you can really talk about anything that is bothering you.
 I provide a safe and secure space for you; to explore the roots of your negative thoughts or overwhelming feelings, and to give you the start you need to move forward in your life.

 MY COUNSELLING APPROACH